pawelel/my-knowledge-tree/src/site/notes/Home/My Knowledge Tree.md

 ---
 I needed an easily accessible place - a personal knowledge base where links and solutions needed to perform various tasks could be stored.
 This base is organised with categories - productivity, coding, documentation and software.
+Current version of this page is created with [[software/Obsidian\|Obsidian]], [Netlify](https://app.netlify.com/) and [Obsidian Digital Garden](https://github.com/oleeskild/obsidian-digital-garden)

 ## Productivity